Arachni/arachni/conf/README.webui.yaml.txt

-The webui.yaml file holds configuration options for the Arachni WebUI and any service that may be started or accessed by it.
+The webui.yaml file holds configuration options for the Arachni WebUI and any service that may be started or accessed by it such as RPC Dispatchers and Instances.

 It currently contains only SSL options in the form of:
 -------------------
 ssl: